OpenArabicPE/journal_al-muqtabas/notes-metadata.md

 # BibTeX

+The repository includes two XSLT stylesheets [Tei2BibTex-issues.xsl](xslt/Tei2BibTex-issues.xsl) and [Tei2BibTex-articles.xsl](xslt/Tei2BibTex-articles.xsl) that generate BibTeX files from the TEI XML.

-- The [official description](http://www.bibtex.org/Format/) is to be found on the [BibTeX website]().
+- The [official description of the BibTeX format](http://www.bibtex.org/Format/) is to be found on the [BibTeX website]().
 I is fairly short and since development of BibTeX stalled between 1988 and 2010, it is most definitely not the most current or detailed.
 - The [Wikipedia entry](https://en.wikipedia.org/wiki/BibTeX) is better
 - There is a [description](http://www.openoffice.org/bibliographic/bibtex-defs.html) from the LaTeX book of 1986